 With the major demand shifts in 2020 caused by COVID closures, most CPG (consumer packaged goods) companies in the paper, cleaning, and food and beverage categories focused on delivering their most popular existing products to their existing customers.
 While there may have been interest, there simply weren’t resources to focus on innovation and new products in other categories, or on new customers.

-These recent shifts also significantly increased demand for eCommerce, telemedicine and remote work.
-Products and services like Zoom and Instacart grew by riding the wave of this demand.
+Those shifts also significantly increased demand for eCommerce, telemedicine and remote work.
+Products and services like Zoom and Instacart grew by riding the wave of this shift in demand.
 Work processes changed quickly, and whether a growth strategy or not, investments have been made in new approaches, and remote selling has become common.

 After years of reliance on in-person meetings at industry conferences and trade shows for new business, sales teams and their customers needed to adapt to remote selling and meetings via Zoom.
 In the words of one executive we know:

 “I’ve attended Natural Products Expo West in person for years and found it helpful for trends, new product ideas and making valuable connections.
-For me, it’s been a struggle to get value from attending virtually this year.”
+For me, it’s been a struggle to get value from attending virtually .”

-Even outside of COVID impact, in the past four years, I’ve regularly spoken with business leaders who are caught up “in the business.”
-They are overwhelmed with the many seemingly-essential activities they are personally involved in each day, and can’t imagine taking time to work “on the business” and develop a long-term growth strategy.
+Even outside of COVID impact, in the past 10 years, I’ve regularly spoken with business leaders who are caught up “in the business.”
+They are overwhelmed with the many seemingly-essential activities they are personally involved in each day.
+They can’t imagine taking time to work “on the business” to develop a long-term growth strategy.
 This unsustainable approach to micro-managing their organization drives away talent and often comes at the cost of the leader’s health and relationships.

 Situations Where a Growth Strategy Template May Merit the Leader’s Resource Investment